 Thirty Seven

-Essays that wander between cosmology, AI, markets, philosophy, parenting, and the quiet work of making sense of things.
+A reflective notebook on cosmology, AI, markets, philosophy, parenting, and the quiet work of turning big questions into livable understanding.

 Yoneda's Big Idea.
 Yoneda’s Lemma is a famous result from category theory.
 The main idea can be said in plain language: You can understand what something is by understanding how it relates to everything else.
 That’s it.

 Modern physics suggests that reality has a deeper structure beneath the things we see.
-In this post, I sketch a simple, intuitive picture of how that structure works.
-Imagine you’re watching a 3D movie with special glass
+This essay sketches a simple, intuitive picture of how information, space, and gravity may fit together.

 A Physics-First Perspective on Minds, Matter, and Meaning .
 Intelligence isn’t magic, and it isn’t something trapped inside brains or computers.
 Intelligence is a dynamic, low-algorithmic-entropy structure—a configuratio